-Examination Board: Cambridge iGCSE (0478) Specification: GCSE Computer Science
+Examination Board: Cambridge

+Specification: IGCSE Computer Science (0984)

-Head of Department: Mr I Munshi
+Head of Department: Mr G Dela Cruz

 In order for students to be confident and prepared for the new and challenging course of Computer Science.
 It will be necessary for students to have a broad understanding of how programming software operates before September.